gitrdm/yaep/python/README.md

 - **Examples**: `python/examples/read_grammar_example.py`.

 ### `yaep_parse_grammar(struct grammar *g, int strict_p, const char *description) -> int`
+- **Purpose**: Parses a grammar description string into the grammar structure.
+This is the primary way to define a grammar from a textual description (e.g., BNF-like syntax).
+Used after creating the grammar to populate it with terminals, nonterminals, and rules.
+Strict mode validates the grammar for issues like loops or unreachable symbols.
 - **Status**: Wrapped as `Grammar.parse_description()` and `Grammar.parse_description_bytes()` (high-level); `_cffi.parse_grammar()` and `_cffi.parse_grammar_bytes()` (low-level).
 - **Roundtrip**: Takes UTF-8 string; Python encodes `str` to bytes or passes `bytes` directly.
 - **Memory Safety**: String is copied by YAEP; no lifetime issues.